ledgersmb/LedgerSMB/README.md

 ## Environment Variables

 We support the following
-- PERL5LIB        : Optional (but recommended)
+- PERL5LIB        : Required for most installations (if local::lib has been used)
-     - should be configured before any LedgerSMB related process is executed (including starman/plack)
+     - should be already be configured as part of [Section Perl module dpendencies](#perl-module-dependencies)
-     - This should have the normal system entries, but also the LedgerSMB install dir should be prepended or appended depending on if the system is dedicated to LedgerSMB (prepend) or used for other things (append)
-     - An example would be
-    ```
-    PERL5LIB='/home/foo/perl5/lib/perl5:/home/foo/perl5/lib/perl5:/usr/local/ledgersmb/'
-    ```
 - LSMB_WORKINGDIR : Optional
      - Causes a chdir to the specified directory as the first thing done in starman.psgi
      - If not set the current dir is used.